 Situation: you want to cover a glass surface or window with decorative window film or patterned film and one way privacy isn’t a concern.

-While reflective film is tinted, it lacks patterns or designs like decorative window film.
+While reflective window film is tinted, it lacks patterns or designs like decorative window film.
 Decorative window films are popular choices for windows in bathrooms where you want light but don’t want views in or out.
 Styles include frosted window film, geometric designs, lines, dots, gradients, and more.
-For decorative window film with geometric designs, the design itself is opaque on clear film and doesn’t offer so your neighbors can see as much as you can, while frosted window film filters light completely for both directions.
 If you need to cover up a small window like in a bathroom, decorative window film is ideal, but they are not the best choice for larger windows where views are important.

 Situation: you need 24/7 total privacy protection for sensitive possessions

 While most decorative window films are somewhat translucent, blackout window film is an option for rooms where you need to completely block out the light both in and out.
-We also carry whiteout film or a bronze film that have the same effects.
-While some rooms benefit from blackout film, such as garages, this is not ideal for homeowners who want to see out their windows at all.
+We also carry whiteout film or a bronze window tint that have the similar effects to blackout window film.
+While some rooms, like garages, benefit from blackout film, this is not ideal for homeowners who want to see out their windows at all.

 Situation: you want to prevent people from looking inside and your windows’ look and feel isn’t a concern